Hearty Turkey Minestrone Soup

 Protein:

 Traditionally a vegetarian dish, some modern versions of minestrone include meat, with bacon or pancetta being popular choices.
-However, the beans in the soup provide a good vegetarian source of protein.
+However, the beans in the soup are a very good vegetarian source of protein.

 Serving: